How to run your marketing team day-to-day

 More from MKT1

-✂️ Templates for paid subscribers: Paid subscribers can find planning and goal ssetting templates here and at the very bottom of this newsletter—including Airtable & Google Sheets templates for tracking goals & monthly milestones
+✂️ Templates and discounts for paid subscribers: Paid subscribers can find planning and goal-setting templates here and at the very bottom of this newsletter—including Airtable & Google Sheets templates for tracking goals & monthly milestones.
+Active discounts on products we recommend.

 🧑🚀 Job board: Jobs from the MKT1 community.
 Paid subscribers can add jobs to our job board for free!